 NB: the appropriateness of investigating patients who are frail and/or have significant comorbidity needs to be considered on an individual basis.
 The severity and nature of the anaemia should be weighed against the risk of bowel preparation and whether the patient is fit enough to withstand treatment (if a colorectal cause was found).

-- Someone is unable to tolerate, or is not responding to iron treatment.
+- If they are unable to tolerate, or are not responding to, oral iron treatment.

-- If someone who has initially responded to oral iron treatment develops anaemia again with no obvious cause.
+- Who have initially responded to iron treatment but develop anaemia again without an obvious underlying cause.